Get notified of page updates

 Screening for Cancer

 Note that when we use the terms "male" and "men" we are referring to people assigned male at birth.
+This section covers the following topics:

-How do you screen for cancer?
+How do you screen for prostate cancer?

-• digital rectal exam (DRE) involves the doctor inserting a gloved, lubricated finger into the rectum to feel the gland for enlargement or lumps.
+• digital rectal exam (DRE) involves the doctor inserting a gloved, lubricated finger into the rectum to feel the prostate gland for enlargement or lumps.

 What happens if there is an abnormal finding?